States of Australia

 Erratum: Under "Territorial extent", under Australian Capital Territory, Jervis Bay should be located on the east coast of New South Wales.
 New South Wales doesn't have a west coast.

-New information indicates that Jervis Bay Territory and Australian Capital Territory are legally two separate entities.
-The Jervis Bay Territory Acceptance Act of 1915 says, "the laws ... in force from time to time in the Australian Capital Territory are, so far as they are applicable to the [Jervis Bay] Territory and are not inconsistent with an Ordinance, in force in the Territory as if the Territory formed part of the Australian Capital Territory."
+Legally, Jervis Bay Territory and Australian Capital Territory are two separate entities.
+The Jervis Bay Territory Acceptance Act of 1915 says, "the laws ... in force from time to time in the Australian Capital Territory are, so far as they are applicable to the Territory and are not inconsistent with an Ordinance, in force in the [Jervis Bay] Territory as if the Territory formed part of the Australian Capital Territory."
 The words "as if ... formed" imply that Jervis Bay Territory does not in fact form part of the Australian Capital Territory.
-For further evidence, see the list of territories on the Department of Transport and Regional Services page.
+Jervis Bay is so tightly linked to the ACT that people tend to think of it as part of the ACT.
+Many reference books lump them together, including the CIA World Factbook.

 Country overview: